radio4000/supabase/readme.md

 > This ".supabase" folder should never be commited to a repository (it is in .gitignore).

-The init command should have outputed some logs, such as:
+The init command should have outputed logs such as:

 ```
 Supabase URL: <supabase_url>